At 34, Toni Bauer seemed to have it all.

 One year later, her life was in chaos.

 She was confused.
 Miserable.
 And ashamed.
-Then she joined Lean Eating.
+Then she joined Precision Nutrition Coaching.

 Fast-forward another year.
-That’s when, 46 pounds thinner, and physically and emotionally stronger than she’d ever been, Toni answered the door to greet her Lean Eating Coach, Krista Schaus — holding out a check for $10,000.
+That’s when, 46 pounds thinner, and physically and emotionally stronger than she’d ever been, Toni answered the door to greet her Precision Nutrition Coach, Krista Schaus — holding out a check for $10,000.

 As a personal trainer, Toni knew all about Precision Nutrition.
 A smart and dedicated professional, she never gave up on her struggling clients.